hbctraining/DGE_workshop/lessons/09b_sleuth.md

 * Determine differential expression of isoforms and visualization of results using Sleuth
 * Understand how Sleuth determines biological and technical variation
-* Learn how to run R on Orchestra and how to set up personal R libraries

 ## Transcript-level differential expression